9 Common Types of Fantasy Characters (With Examples)

 When you think of fantasy, your mind might drift to enchanted settings and the magical systems that govern them.
 And while it’s hard not to marvel at the brand-new worlds that authors are able to conjure, it’s the people and creatures that inhabit those worlds who claim readers’ emotional investment.

 This list covers nine of the most common types of fantasy characters.
 Don’t forget to scope out the 80+ examples of our favorite fantasy characters from popular books and movies.

 1. The Hero

 There is no fantasy story without a Hero and a quest that needs undertaking.
 This is their fantasy world, and we’re just living in it (for a time).
-While people often think of Joseph Campbell’s popular Hero’s Journey when it comes to fantasy story structures, the Hero can take many different forms, whether or not the story resembles Campbell’s model.
+While people often think of Joseph Campbell’s popular Hero’s Journey when it comes to fantasy story structures, the Hero can take many different forms (they can even be an anti-hero!), whether or not the story resembles Campbell’s model.
 The Hero might relish in their role, like Conan the Barbarian, or they may be a reluctant leader in the story’s narrative, like Bilbo Baggins (initially).
 Indeed, the nature of the Hero will largely depend on the particular subgenre of fantasy you're reading/writing.

 - (image: Warner Bros.)